wolfeaustin/wolfeaustin.github.io/_posts/2018-03-25-welcome-to-jekyll.markdown

 What goes on behind the scenes?

 Some of these methods wouldn't be too difficult to duplicate.
 Like the Array.uniq method for instance.
-'Given an array, return a new array with only uniq instances'.
+'Given an array, return a new array with only unique instances'.

 {% highlight ruby %}
 a = [1,2,3,2,3]